cloud-66-internal/help.cloud66.com/_includes/references/deploy-hooks-syntax.md

     </tr>
     <tr>
      <td> run_on <br> (single server) </td>
      <td> If you have multiple servers in the same group (e.g. scaled-up Rails servers), you can specify whether you want the deploy hook action to occur just once or once against each server in that group.
-Valid values are: <em>single_server</em> or <em>all_servers</em>.
-If you've specified <em>target: any</em> above, this will apply to all servers </td>
+Valid values are: <code>single_server</code> or <code>all_servers</code>.
+If you've specified <code>target: any</code> above, this will apply to all servers </td>
     </tr>
     <tr>
      <td> run_as <br> (server user) </td>
-     <td> If you execute a file on your target server, specify which user you would like the file to be executed as Note: you can't specify both this and <em>sudo</em> </td>
+     <td> If you execute a file on your target server, specify which user you would like the file to be executed as Note: you can't specify both this and <code>sudo</code> </td>
     </tr>
     <tr>
      <td> sudo <br> (false) </td>
      <td> If you are executing the file on your target server, specify whether you want that execution to be sudo-ed?
-Note: you can't specify both this and <em>run_as</em> </td>
+Note: you can't specify both this and <code>run_as</code> </td>
     </tr>
    </tbody>
   </table>